 Seasons of Love – Rent Original Broadway Cast

-On the first entry of the list, The Spirit Of Adventure, I mentioned that I was looking forward to a year, perhaps full of adventures.
+On the first entry of the list, The Spirit Of Adventure, I mentioned that I was looking forward to a year perhaps full of adventures.
 And yet, I would have never imagined that the biggest adventure would be to revisit all the moments in my life that made me the man I am today.
-I never thought I would be able to inhabit once again the child, young man and young adult I was once.
-My intention was never to make this project a memoir blog, but early on the songs I picked demanded I took a journey through the six decades I’d been on earth and tell stories about it.
-Like any good explorer, I went to places I hadn’t visited before to find new stories.
-There also locations that I just had to revisit.
-So, that’s how I’ve chosen to measure my year, in the number of memories, artefacts, anecdotes, new understandings and mementoes that I’ve collected through my inner expeditions.
-I’m sure they will come handy in the journey ahead.
+I never thought I would be able to again inhabit the child, young man, and young adult I was once.
+My intention was never to make this project a memoir blog, but early on, the songs I picked demanded I take a journey through the six decades I’d been on earth and tell stories about it.
+Like any good explorer, I visited places I hadn’t seen before to find new stories.
+There are also locations that I just had to revisit.
+So, that’s how I’ve chosen to measure my year, in the number of memories, artifacts, anecdotes, new understandings, and mementos that I’ve collected through my inner expeditions.
+I’m sure they will come in handy in the journey ahead.

 Song Title: Seasons of Love – 1996 Genre: Musical Artists: Rent Original Broadway Cast Composer: Jonathan Larson Lyricist: Jonathan Larson Album: Rent (1996 Original Broadway Cast)

 Favourite Lyrics: Five hundred twenty five thousand six hundred minutes / Five hundred twenty five thousand moments so dear / Five hundred twenty five thousand six hundred minutes / How do you measure, measure a year?

 Just like last week’s Maple Leaf Rag, this song comes from the I-can’t-believe-I-haven’t-included-this-one list.
 L’ Illusionista, from Fellini’s film “8 ½”, has come to represent, at least in my book, an era.